Steven Kwan Player Props: Guardians vs. Braves

 Braves Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks second in MLB.
+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks fourth in MLB.

-- The Braves have the fourth-ranked team ERA among all league pitching staffs (3.66).
+- The Braves' 3.68 team ERA ranks fourth among all MLB pitching staffs.

-- The Braves surrender the ninth-fewest home runs in baseball (89 total, 1.1 per game).
+- The Braves allow the eighth-fewest home runs in baseball (90 total, 1.1 per game).

-- Allard (0-0) gets the starting nod for the Braves, his second this season.
+- Soroka (1-1 with a 6.89 ERA and 12 strikeouts in 15 2/3 innings pitched) gets the start for the Braves, his fourth of the season.

-- In his most recent appearance on Wednesday, the lefty tossed 4 2/3 scoreless innings against the Minnesota Twins while surrendering three hits.
+- In his most recent time out on Friday against the Miami Marlins, the righty went six innings, giving up three earned runs while surrendering five hits.

+- The 25-year-old has a 6.89 ERA and 6.9 strikeouts per nine innings in three games this season, while allowing a batting average of .266 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.